zeroc-ice/ice/matlab/README.md

 ##### Running the Automated Tests

-Assuming you've installed Ice for Python, run `allTests.py`:
+Assuming you've built Ice for Java, run `allTests.py`:
 ```
 python allTests.py
 ```

-This script automatically starts a Python server for each MATLAB client.
+This script automatically starts a Java server for each MATLAB client.
 MATLAB clients are executed using a minimized MATLAB interpreter and the test output is copied to the Command Prompt window.